devOpifex/erratum/docs/src/guide/README.md

 In Go errors are objects, in erratum they are too.
 The advantage is that one does not have to call `stop` or deal with it at that very moment.
 The error can be escalated and dealt with where appropriate and more elegantly; you can decorate them with more information, ignore them, but you are forced to think about how to deal with it at least (and not just call `stop`).

-Erratum let's you have errors as values, not exceptions that have to be dealt with immediately, you can store them, put them in a list, send them to the your aunt, they are just values.
+Erratum let's you have errors as values, not exceptions that have to be dealt with immediately, you can store them, put them in a list, send them to the your aunt, do what you wnat with it: they're just values.

 ## Handling errors